FAMILY MEDICATION TRACKER

 Family Medication Tracker: Why Every Household Needs One

-In most households, medicines are everyone’s responsibility and nobody’s responsibility at the same time.
-Mum buys paracetamol, dad picks up his blood pressure pills, grandma has her own shelf in the bathroom, and the children’s syrups live in a kitchen drawer.
+In most households, medicines are both everyone’s responsibility and no one’s.
+Mum buys paracetamol, Dad picks up his blood pressure medicine, Grandma has her own shelf in the bathroom, and the children’s syrups live in a kitchen drawer.
 Nobody has a complete picture of what is in the house.

 This is not just inconvenient — it is a safety risk.